Conservatism in Taiwan: Kuomintang and internal dilemmas

 Domestically, conservatism within the KMT treads a thin line.
-Most Chinese nationalists in the party insist that it is the “real” China, advocating unification under the ROC through military force (during Chiang era) or through peaceful means by cross-straits interactions (present era), implemting Sun's Three Principles as the governing ideology in all of China and Taiwan, sticking to ROC-legalism, anti-communism, opposing unification efforts by mainland China and opposing Taiwanese localist movements.
+Most Chinese nationalists in the party insist that it is the “real” China, advocating unification under the ROC through military force (during Chiang era) or through peaceful means by cross-straits interactions (present era), implementing Sun's Three Principles as the governing ideology in all of China and Taiwan, sticking to ROC-legalism, anti-communism, opposing PRC-centered unification efforts by mainland China and opposing Taiwanese localist movements.

 The rise of a pan-Taiwanese independence movement by younger members, that does not acknowledge the 1992 consensus and hence claims that Taiwan is already an independent country, has challenged the status quo and ROC legitimacy.
 The KMT advocated maintaining pragmatic diplomacy to maintain cross-straits peace, participate in international institutions, maintaining diplomatic ties, signing economic deals et.. which foreseeably involves drawing Taiwan closer to the powerful communist mainland, and earning the disdain and ire of a vigilant populace.
 To further exacerbating this tension, the KMT has also suffered from undemocratic perceptions with its opaque tendencies, after its evasion of a clause by clause review of the Cross-Strait Service Trade Agreement, which prompted the Sunflower Student Movement to damage the party's credibility.

+Some anti-communist conservatives of Taiwan, has historically maintained a friendly and complex ideological relationship with American neoconservativism.
+"Blue Team" as a political term refers to a group of politicians and journalists involved in the belief that the People's Republic of China is a security and political threat to the United States and democracies, and is ideologically related to neoconservatism; blue is also the symbolic color of the Republic of China and the Kuomintang.